48 Hours in Paris (…and 11 Pain au Chocolat)

 - Take a cruise on the Seine River with the Bateaux Mouches, a great way to get an initial feel for the city.
 They have fancier lunch and dinner cruises, but the regular ones start at 13.50 euros and take an hour.
 The boats run throughout the day and evening, and I highly recommend taking one around sunset and running into dark.

 - Notre-Dame de Paris is open from 7:45a to 6:45p every day of the year (a little later on Saturdays and Sundays).
-Obviously you can look at the outside anytime 🙂
+Obviously you can look at the outside anytime.
+[Update: since the terrible fire, I’m not sure what there is to see but definitely check ahead of time]

 - Memorial of the Martyrs of the Deportation is located on the Ile de la Cite, behind Notre Dame.
 I believe you can just walk in, I don’t remember a fee.
 It’s open 10a-7p in the summer and 10a-5p in the winter, but definitely check times beforehand.